Compliance & Ethics

 Every Merit team member is responsible for ensuring that our reputation remains strong.
 Together we foster a culture in which compliance with the Merit Code of Business Conduct & Ethics and adherence to our core values drives our everyday business activities.

 The Merit Code of Business Conduct & Ethics always underpins our approach to operating with the highest integrity.
-It also provides several avenues for team members to report their concerns without fear of retaliation, encouraging them to speak first to their managers and seek help from Human Resources or our Compliance and Ethics Office.
+It also provides several avenues for team members to report their concerns without fear of retaliation, encouraging them to speak first to their managers and seek help from Human Resources or our Chief Compliance Officer.

 We also provide the Business Conduct Hotline and Website that provides 24/7 assistance, both online and toll-free, with optional anonymous reporting in multiple languages from anywhere in the world.